 Want your car smells fresh when you’re stuck in traffic?
 Ambipur is the right product for you.
 Their ad showing an image of a person stuck in traffic is quite cool.
 It’s a slick, attractive image that’s enough to get you to click and learn more.

 What Dove liquid soap can bring to you?
 It’s purely pampering.
 Meanwhile, they’re using a video ad which undoubtedly effective because they have over 45 thousand likes, 171 comments and 34 thousand views.

 Manila Wine, an online wine delivery shop, drives home two key values in their ad: affordability and free delivery.
 “Buy French Wines.
 From as low as P399.
 Free Delivery.” and with a well-chosen call-to-action, you’ll probably be tempted to find out what those amazing things are.

 Tide goes friendly and personalized with this ad.
 They also use a local language in the ad image to tell you the benefit you’ll get with their product – “todo puti”.

 It’s not hard to figure out what Oral-B Philippines offers.
 Their ad image shows the product and the benefit you’ll get.
 It’s a great image that’s definitely going to make you stop and take notice.

 Cheeze Whiz does a nice job of demonstrating the emotional effect of getting their product.
 They also emphasize the improved Cheeze Whiz within their ad.
 It would be great if they have a call-to-action to cap off this super-actionable ad.

-Did you get your dose of inspiration?
+Did you get your dose of inspiration from these Facebook Ads Examples?
 Which one did you like the most?
 Do you know any other inspiring and remarkable Facebook campaigns?
 Let us know!